vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tap-architecture-planning.md

 #### Recommendations
 * Spread across three AZs for high availability
-* Tanzu Service Manager (TSM) is not installed or is restricted to namespaces that are not for Tanzu Application Platform
+* Tanzu Service Mesh (TSM) is not installed or is restricted to namespaces that are not for Tanzu Application Platform

 The Run Cluster includes the following packages:
 ```